Fionasyona/Fionasyona/README.md

 ## 🌱 About Me

-I’m currently learning full-stack web development at **ALX** where I’m building skills in HTML, CSS, JavaScript, python, MongoDB, Express.js, Node.js and APIs.
+I’m currently learning full-stack web development at **ALX** where I’m building skills in HTML, CSS, JavaScript, React, python, Django and APIs.
 What drives me in tech is a deeper purpose—**to create data-driven digital solutions to real world problems.** that can truly make a difference.

 I'm driven by: